 - Set clear goals

 - Choose something you enjoy

 Own your goals.
 Write them down.
 Talk about them by telling your friends and family what you are working towards.
-Privately setting your goals combined with publicly communicating about them helps you stay focused, committed, and increases your likelihood of success.
+Privately setting your goals combined with publicly communicating about them helps you stay focused and committed and increases your likelihood of success.

-You will fail from time to time and that is ok, in fact, it is healthy.
-It means you are setting big goals and by failing you learn and grow as an individual and as a business.
-Everyone is their own toughest critic so when you are in the business of business entrepreneurship, you need to change your mindset to embrace the failures, lessons learned, and that it is ok to have fear, we just need to work through it so it doesn’t stagnate you and your business.
+You will fail from time to time, and that is ok, in fact, it is healthy.
+It means you are setting big goals, and by failing, you learn and grow as an individual and as a business.
+Everyone is their own toughest critic, so when you are in the business of business entrepreneurship, you need to change your mindset to embrace the failures and lessons learned, and that it is ok to have fear, we just need to work through it, so it doesn’t stagnate you and your business.

 Everyone wants SMART goals examples provided to them, but they are something unique to each individual business and individual team members within each business.
-There is no one-size-fits-all SMART goals example.
+There are no one-size-fits-all SMART goals examples.

-This is why working with a business coach can help you get an accurate assessment of where you are currently, where you want to go, and help you make a plan of how to get there.
+This is why working with a business coach can help you get an accurate assessment of where you are currently and where you want to go and help you make a plan of how to get there.

 At Leader’s Cut, setting SMART goals is one of many business coaching benefits my clients get from working closely with me.
 Now is the time to get clear on your SMART goals, so contact me about how business coaching with Leader’s Cut can help you and your business!